bartholomews/cw-three/README.md

 Settings class is used to configure renderer.
 Such parameters as output image width, height, antialiasing, global ambient light, background colour and height of a render region can be updated in this class.

-Counter class is used to calculate total amount of rays casted (which should equals to a product of image width and height for AntiAliasing=1, as 1 ray is casted per 1 pixel).
-To avoid race condition whilst incrementing counters by multiple threads (actors) AtomicIntegers are used as fields.
+Counter class is used to calculate total amount of rays cast (which should equals to a product of image width and height for AntiAliasing=1, as 1 ray is cast per 1 pixel).
+To avoid race conditions whilst incrementing counters by multiple threads (actors) AtomicIntegers are used as fields.

 ######*Tasks List:*